Overnight Oats is super easy to make, affordable, healthy and filling which makes it the perfect breakfast!

 - Almond milk is my preferred milk however you can use any milk you like such as oat milk

-- Make sure the milk is covering just above the oats.
+- Make sure the milk is covered just above the oats.
 It might seem like there is too much liquid to start but it will be absorbed by the oats and chia seeds

 - It’s always best to add your toppings in the morning just before eating and serving so the fruit and toppings don’t go soggy